teampat/wordpress-nginx-docker/README.md

 ## For Production
 1. Copy all your ssl certificate files to `config/nginx/ssl`

-2. Please change your server_name and ssl config on `config/nginx/production.conf`
+2. Please change your server_name and ssl config in `config/nginx/production.conf`
 ```conf
     server_name yourdomain.com www.yourdomain.com;